snrazavi/snrazavi/README.md

 - 🔭 I’m currently working on a research project at ADAPT Centre, TCD, Dublin

-- 🌱 I’m currently learning spaCy 3
+- 🌱 I’m currently working as a ML engineer (building, training, testing and deploying models)

 - 👯 I’m looking to collaborate on new Statup projects and ideas